 When considering improvements related to 3GPP meeting hosting, drastic changes to the applied system in each region may cause complicated problems in both fund procurement and management.
 Therefore, it is necessary to carefully formulate countermeasures to avoid confusion.

 5.3.x Proposal ‘xxx’

-Editor’s note: Further funding model proposal is planned to be described here.
+Editor’s Note: Further funding model proposal is planned to be described here.

 5.4 Proposals for 3GPP Meetings Decision Making

 5.4.0 Description of the current decision making model